 It has not been easy.
 Each step along the way, I have been plagued by pre-posting self-judgment (“I could just keep this a secret forever!”) and post-posting self-judgment (“I can’t believe I just told people that!”)

 I’ve tried to be honest with you about this battle, but that’s been hard too.
-I wrote a Letter to Perfection, chronicled my struggles with self-judgment and stage fright, and most recently, I wrote about reintegrating the parts of me I alienated along the way.
+I written about my struggles with perfectionism, chronicled my struggles with self-judgment and stage fright, and most recently, I wrote about reintegrating the parts of me I alienated along the way.

 But there are still things I haven’t said.
 This week, a friend emailed me to share something raw and honest.
 At the end of her email, she said she’d been afraid to tell me her story because she thought of me as a model of perfect health and self-acceptance.